adityaranjan858/namaste_react/chapter-1 Inception/theory/Chapter01.md

     + __What are those 2 links?__
     + 1st file: this is the core file of React or This is the core React framework algorithm which is written inside it.

-        + React Development Js :-
+        + React Development Javascript :-
             ```
             <script crossorigin src="https://unpkg.com/react@18/umd/react.development.js"></script>
             ```

     + 2nd file: This is the React Library which is useful for DOM operations
-        + React DOM Development Js :-
+        + React DOM Development Javascript :-
             ```
             <script crossorigin src="https://unpkg.com/react-dom@18/umd/react-dom.development.js"></script>
             ```